 Like a regular credit card cash advance, this overdraft “protection” option is a pretty risky one that can end up costing you a pretty penny.
 It’s always best to avoid overdrawing an account, and to compare the cost of any overdraft fees your checking account charges to the cost of the linked credit card overdraft protection option that Huntington offers.

 Top Alternatives to the Huntington Business Credit Card

 If you’re not 100% sold on Huntington’s Voice Business Credit Card, you’re probably wondering what some comparable cards might be.
 It’s always a good idea to shop around see what else is on the market.
 Let’s take a closer look at two alternatives that offer similar rewards to the Huntington business credit card.

 Feeling like you want a higher cash back rewards rate than the Huntington business credit card offers?
 You might be interested in the Chase Ink Business Cash card.
-The Chase Ink Business Cash card comes with a $500 signup bonus when you spend $3,000 in your first three months as a cardholder.
-That’s a solid deal, and beats out the Huntington business credit card, which doesn’t offer a signup bonus.
+The Chase Ink Business Cash card comes with a generous signup bonus if you meet the spending threshold.
+The Huntington business credit card, on the other hand, doesn’t offer a signup bonus.